TQ FOUNDATION SCHOLARSHIP AIMS TO KICKSTART MOTORSPORT CAREERS

 The scholarship shootout is not for the faint-hearted or for drivers with no racing experience.
 This is for drivers with aspirations of competing at the highest level and who are committed to making a career from the sport.
 Drivers who dream about being the next Scott Dixon, Shane van Gisbergen, Scott McLaughlin or Liam Lawson.

-The Toyota 86 Scholarship Shootout will be held on October 13 at Hampton while the Toyota Racing Series Scholarship Shootout will be contested on December 14.
+The Toyota 86 Scholarship Shootout will be held on November 9 at Hampton and the TRS Shootout will be held on November 15 with $70,000 awarded to the winner to put towards the TRS Championship.

 Racing Academy Shootout